Siege of Sadr City: April 2008 US–Iraqi assault

 On May 11, a ceasefire went into effect and on May 12 a 14-point agreement was signed between the Iraqi government and representatives of Muqtada al-Sadr, granting Iraqi military forces permission by the Mahdi Army to enter the district to establish security checkpoints and to hunt for rogue militiamen.
 Under the agreement, the US military would not enter areas of Sadr City north of al-Quds street, but the Mahdi Army promised to stop rocket attacks on US military bases and the Green Zone.

 Just before dawn on May 20, six battalions of Iraqi soldiers entered the northern districts of Sadr City as part of Operation Salaam ("Peace" in Arabic).
 The Iraqi forces met no resistance as they took up positions formerly occupied by the Madhi Army, and were generally welcomed by Sadr City residents.
 Militiamen from the Mahdi Army handed Iraqi soldiers copies of the Quran as a gesture of goodwill.
 Iraqi forces secured the Imam Ali and Sadr hospitals as well as setting up a checkpoint and positioning tanks outside al-Sadr's political office.
 In a press conference, General Qassem Atta said Iraqi forces had safely detonated 100 bombs since the incursion began.

 At least 941 people were killed during the siege of Sadr City.
 Among the dead were 22 US and 17 Iraqi soldiers as well as 331 militants and 591 civilians.
 100 US soldiers and more than 1,700 civilians were wounded.
 549 of the civilians were killed in Sadr City while another 42 were killed in different parts of Baghdad by mortars, fired from Sadr City, which missed the Green Zone.

 Aftermath

-By May 21, 2008, Iraqi Army units had secured or captured all of Sadr City, receiving little resistance as the 10,000 man force supported by tanks rolled past barricades and into the center of the city.
-However, Mahdi Army fighters remained in Sadr City, blended in the civilian population, with their weapons.
+By May 21, 2008, Iraqi Army units had secured or captured all of Sadr City, receiving little resistance as the 10,000-man force supported by tanks rolled past barricades and into the center of the city.
+However, Mahdi Army fighters remained in Sadr City, blended in with the civilian population, along with their weapons.